top of page

 🐾 5.
 Adolescent Stage (6–18 Months)

-• Care tip: Continue structured training and socialization.
-Patience is key—this is like the teenage phase!
+Care tip: Continue structured training and socialization to help them navigate this challenging phase.
+Patience is crucial.
+This period is akin to the teenage years for humans!

 🐾 6.
 Adult Stage (1–7 Years, varies by breed)

-• What’s happening: Dogs settle into their adult temperament.
-They usually have more self-control and are fully grown.
+What’s happening: In the adult stage, dogs settle into their temperament.
+They usually show more self-control and have reached their full size.

 🐾 7.
 Senior Stage (7+ Years, varies by breed)

-• What’s happening: Energy may decline, joints may stiffen, and senses might dull.
-Some dogs show signs of cognitive changes.
+What’s happening: Energy levels may decline, joints may stiffen, and senses might dull.
+Some dogs show signs of cognitive changes during the senior stage.

-• Care tip: Adjust diet and exercise, prioritize comfort, and schedule more frequent vet visits to catch age-related issues early.
+Care tip: Adjust diet and exercise to meet your dog’s changing needs.
+Prioritize their comfort, and schedule more frequent vet visits to catch age-related issues early.

 Comments